spkennealy/Maze_Solver/README.md

 # Run with a Different Maze

 Open maze.rb
+Save new maze text file to directory.
-Add in new maze:
+Add in new maze text file into parenthesis after .new:
-    maze1 = Maze.new(NEW MAZE)
+    maze1 = Maze.new(NEW MAZE FILE)
-Run:  maze1.find_solution
+Run:  ruby maze.rb